 Nobody likes being ignored.
 When we are designing for a client, it is important to carefully and actively listen to them and what they are saying.
 When we say careful, active listening this is what we mean:

 - We try to meet in person or via video conferencing, because there are certain things that we can discern from the tone of voice someone uses and, if we are sitting with our client face to face, we can make an evaluation of their body language and learn more about how they feel.

 - We look for more than merely what our client’s personal preferences are.
 Whenever our client is talking, there is a good chance they will tell us important things about their brand, their competition and the way they operate their business.

 We stay in contact

 At times we can get wrapped up in our work, for example, if we are in a design activity that requires full concentration and no interruptions, that would be a time we may not be able to take your call.
 If we don’t answer, please leave a message.
 We prefer to call our clients back with something intelligent to say rather than being blind-sided by the news.
 If we need to travel or be indisposed, we will inform our client ahead of time.

 We provide our client with checkups and updates on a regular basis, we keep our client informed of our progress.

 We establish a friendly playful environment

 When we say playful, we don’t mean chaotic or responsible.
-Playfulness is the ability to suspend judgement and being open minded to possible surprising answers.
-We don’t have to plan social outings with a client or become Facebook friends, but showing our clients good will and an eagerness to go out of our way to help them is part of who we are.
+Playfulness is the ability to suspend judgment and being open-minded to possible surprising answers.
+We don’t have to plan social outings with a client or become Facebook friends, but showing our clients goodwill and an eagerness to go out of our way to help them is part of who we are.
 We strive to demonstrate to clients our genuine enthusiasm and energy towards our work.
 Our intentions, to be playful and professional at the same time.